VegetarianGluten FreeQuick

 Close-up 45-degree angle shot of lemon garlic dressing being whisked together in a small white ceramic bowl.
 Golden olive oil swirling with fresh lemon juice, tiny pieces of minced garlic visible, fle

-The trick that makes this salad restaurant-worthy is a proper dressing.
-Not just a drizzle of olive oil — a real lemon-garlic vinaigrette with enough acidity to brighten every ingredient.
-Whisk it together in 30 seconds or shake it in a jar.
-Either way, it transforms simple canned chickpeas into something you'll genuinely crave.
+Here's what separates a forgettable chickpea salad from one you'll keep coming back to: a proper dressing.
+Not a lazy drizzle of olive oil — a real lemon-garlic vinaigrette with enough acidity to wake up every single ingredient.
+Whisk it in a bowl for 30 seconds or shake it in a jar.
+Simple canned chickpeas suddenly become something you genuinely crave.

 Overhead shot of all chickpea salad ingredients combined in a large white ceramic bowl before dressing is added.
 Golden chickpeas mixed with bright red halved cherry tomatoes, pale green cucumber half

-Once everything is in the bowl, pour the dressing over and give it a gentle toss.
-You want every chickpea coated, every tomato glistening.
-Don't be shy with the dressing — this salad can handle all of it.
+Pour the dressing over everything and give it a gentle toss.
+Every chickpea should be coated, every tomato glistening.
+Don't hold back — this salad can take all of it, and that's exactly how it should be.

 Side-angle close-up shot of the finished dressed chickpea salad in a white bowl, captured at roughly 30 degrees showing the height and abundance of the salad.
 Lemon vinaigrette visibly coating the gol